 The USA Economy

-Working abroad sounds like an adventure to many people.
-Job search in the USA however requires more than just the obvious the USA resume writing and translation - it requires thorough preparation.
-You will face problems that probably did not even come to your mind when you made a decision about getting jobs in the USA.
+Work abroad sounds like an adventure to many people.
+Job search in the USA however requires more than just the obvious the USA resume with the USA cover letter writing and translation - it requires thorough preparation.
+You will face problems that probably did not even come to your mind when you made a decision about getting work in the USA.

-Do not take too lightly the influence a work in the USA can have on the effect of your adventure!
+Do not take too lightly the influence an employment in the USA can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 The USA economy - overview: The US has the largest and most technologically powerful economy in the world, with a per capita GDP of $48,000.
 In this market-oriented economy, private individuals and business firms make most of the decisions, and the federal and state governments buy needed goods and services predominantly in the private marketplace.
 US business firms enjoy greater flexibility than their counterparts in Western Europe and Japan in decisions to expand capital plant, to lay off surplus workers, and to develop new products.